 - Ability to deploy funds in a timely manner.

 The State of Georgia application to the U.S. Treasury was approved and the allocation agreement executed in November 2022.
 GHFA EDFI/Georgia Department of Community Affairs (DCA) is the administrator of the program.

-Currently, Georgia’s SSBCI offers two programs.
+Currently, Georgia’s SSBCI offers five programs.